SeniorMars/attendenceForm/README.md

-# attendance Form
+# Attendance Form
-basic python script
+A python script to automatically filled out the attendance form

 do:
 > pip install --user -r requirements.txt

 Uncomment and modify the file Form.py at then end and putting inputs in fill_form() with your username and password in quotes.

 or

 python -i Form.py
 > fill_form(user name, pass)